w3f/polkadot-wiki/docs/general/thousand-validators.md

 ## Selection

-Each candidate is assessed by on-chain parameters to produce a weighted score.
-It is a changing system in which sometimes new endpoint or scores are introduced.
-To extract and display these score's there are various overviews build by various kusama/polkadot enthousiasts, which sometimes give a better overview then the original website.
-Below some of the original weighting:
+On-chain parameters assess each candidate to produce a weighted score.
+It is a changing system in which new endpoints or scores are sometimes introduced.
+Below are some of the original weights.

 ### Weights